 Frames defined externally to the spacecraft are external frames.
 They can be defined based on celestial properties (for example the International Celestial Reference Frame) or based on the spacecraft orbit parameters (for example as a Local Vertical, Local Horizontal Frame).
-A description of common external frames appears in Section 4.3 of reference Reference F2H2.
+A description of common external frames appears in Section 4.3 of Reference H2.
 Example: The LVLH is defined with its origin at the spacecraft center of gravity and its Z axis vector collinear and opposite in sign to the geocentric satellite position (planet center to spacecraft gravity center), its Y axis collinear and opposite sign of the orbital kinetic momentum (normal to orbit plane), and its X axis forming a right handed orthogonal coordinate system with its Y and Z axes.

 The designation and precise definition of external coordinate frames should be well understood and agreed upon by the transmitting and receiving entities.
-Definitions that might be used is are given in section 4.2 of reference Reference F2-H2 and section 5.5 of reference Reference F3H3.
+Definitions that might be used are given in section 4.2 of Reference H2 and section 5.5 of Reference H3.